 DNA Detectives Group on Facebook: Genealogists focused on finding biological family for adoptees, foundlings, donor-conceived individuals, unknown paternity and all other types of unknown parentage cases.
 Testing recommendations here: http://adoptiondna.blogspot.com/p/recommended-tests.html.
 The DNA Detectives also offers paid consulting (firstname.lastname@example.org) for in depth and/or private assistance, but this site is for pro-bono advice on unknown parentage cases.

 DNA Adoption Community: A group that helps Adoptees using DNA find their birth family.
-DNA Adoption has a great step by step DNA Testing guide to get you started and a list of DNA Specific Adoption Search Angels for when you get stuck.
+DNA Adoption has a great step by step DNA Testing guide to get you started.

 Richard Hill DNA Testing Adviser: Richard Hill provides free, private, personal advice on DNA Testing through a Feedback Form on his website.
 He will also answer shorter questions publicly that are posted on the wall of this Facebook page.
 A good basic overview of DNA testing for Adoption and many other links can be found here:

 Adoption and DNA: Helping adoptees and others affected by adoption rediscover their heritage through DNA testing